Giving the Gift of Freedom and Hope to the Enslaved South Sudanese

 YOU CAN HELP NOW!

-How Your Donation Helps These victims… for $250 you provide freedom, a goat, food, and much-needed goods to those in dire need this Christmas season.
+How Your Donation Helps These victims… for $250 you provide freedom, a goat, food, and much-needed goods to those in dire need.
 Any donation will help CSI further it’s mission in South Sudan to free, feed and heal the captives!

 Typical Aid for the Enslaved